risckaust/risc-documentations/docs/source/1-indoor-flight.rst

 	rosrun topic_tools relay /vrpn_client_node/<rigid_body_name>/pose /mavros/vision_pose/pose

 Check whether if you can switch your drone to **Position** mode.

-Now you are ready to use position hold/offboard modes.
+If successfull, you are ready to use position hold/offboard modes.

 Checking EKF2 Consistency via  Log Files (optional)
 -------